Treatment Effect Estimation with Observational Network Data using Machine Learning: Supplementary Lemmata

 \section{Supplementary Lemmata}

 In this section, we prove two results on conditional independence relationships of the variables from our model.
 We argue for the directed acyclic graph (DAG) of our model~\eqref{eq:SEM} and use graphical criteria~\citep{Lauritzen1996, Pearl1998, Pearl2009, Pearl2010, Peters2017, Perkovic2018, Maathuis2019}.
+We denote the direct causes of $\Wi$ by $\pa(\Wi)$, the parents of $\Wi$.
+Analogously, we denote the parents of $\Yi$ by $\pa(\Yi)$; please see for instance~\citet{Lauritzen1996}.
+We assume that $\pa(\Wi)$ consists of $\Ci$ and the variables used to compute the spillover feature $\Zi$ and that $\pa(\Yi)$ consists of $\Wi$, $\Ci$, and the variables used to compute the spillover feature $\Xi$.

 \begin{lemma} Let $i\in\indset{\NN}$, and let $\Cj\not\in\pa(\Yi)$.
 Then, we have $\Yi\independent\Cj | \pa(\Yi)$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:lemma1}] The parents of $\Yi$ are a valid adjustment set~\citep{Pearl2009}.
 Because $\Yi$ has no descendants, the claim follows. \end{proof}